Micah 1 – Coming Judgment on Israel and Judah

 1. (1) Introduction to the prophecy of Micah.

 a.
-Micah of Moresheth: The city of Moresheth (also called Moresheth Gath in Micah 1:14) was about 25 miles southwest of Jerusalem on the border lands between Judah and the Philistines.
-This means that the prophet Micah was like the prophet Amos, a man from the country sent to the city to bring the word of the Lord.
+Micah of Moresheth: The city of Moresheth (also called Moresheth Gath in Micah 1:14) was about 25 miles (40 kilometers) southwest of Jerusalem on the border lands between Judah and the Philistines.
+This means that the prophet Micah was like the prophet Amos, a man from the country sent to the cities to bring the word of the LORD.

 b.
-In the days of Jotham, Ahaz, and Hezekiah: This means that Micah ministered as a prophet some time between the years 739 b.c. (the start of the reign of Jotham) and 686 b.c. (the end of the reign of Hezekiah).
-Since Hezekiah was a noted reformer, we can surmise that the sin Micah confronted mainly concerns the time before the important reforms of Hezekiah (2 Kings 18-20).
+In the days of Jotham, Ahaz, and Hezekiah: This means that Micah ministered as a prophet some time between the years 739 B.C. (the start of the reign of Jotham) and 686 B.C. (the end of the reign of Hezekiah).
+Since Hezekiah was a noted reformer, we can suppose that the sin Micah confronted mainly concerns the time before the important reforms of Hezekiah (2 Kings 18-20).

 i.
 In Judah during this time, King Ahaz was a particularly evil ruler.
 In Israel, there were a succession of evil kings.